boytchev/mannequin.js/README.md

 woman.setPosture( man.getPosture() );
 ```

-Converting the posture to and from a string could be done with `JSON.stringify` and `JSON,parse`.
+Converting the posture to and from a string could be done with `JSON.stringify` and `JSON.parse`.

 # Other functions